Shudders and Shuters

 Looking for shudders?
 Shudders is a common misspelling of the correct term "shutters".
 Shudder is a verb that means to shiver convulsively, vibrate, or quiver.
 Shutters are a popular window covering consisting of two side stiles, a top and a bottom rail, and louvers in between.
-"Interior shudders" or "indoor shudders" to be used on the inside of a home, and "exterior shudders" or "outdoor shudders", used on the outside of the building are common forms of the misspelling.
-We even find shutter somtimes spelled "shuter".
+"Interior shudders" to be used on the inside of a home, and "exterior shudders", used on the outside of the building are common forms of the misspelling.
+We even find shutter sometimes spelled "shuter".

 indoor shuddersOther misspellings include "vinal shutters" or "vynal shutters" instead of vinyl shutters.
 Synthetic shutters can often be misspelled "sinthetic shutters".
 We have also found that people refer to a "window seal" instead of the appropriate term window sill.

-Some people acidently misspell shutters - shuter or shuters.
+Some people accidentally misspell shutters - shuter or shuters.

 Occasionally, the term "levalor", "levolor", or "lever" is used in place of the correct term louver.